cf-convention/cf-convention.github.io/faq.md

 ### How long has CF been around?
 Is it mature?

 Work began on CF in 2001 and [Version 1.0](/Data/cf-conventions/cf-conventions-1.0/build/cf-conventions.html) was released in October 2003.
-Now at Version 1.11, it has been used for tens of thousands of distinct netCDF products, has an active discussion list with hundreds of participants, and is a mature technical specification.
+Now at Version 1.11, it has been used for tens of thousands of distinct netCDF products, continues to develop through discussions involving hundreds of participants, and is a mature technical specification.
 Because it is community-supported and community-driven, turnaround on questions and changes can take a little time, but are generally thoroughly considered.

 ### How does CF relate to other conventions/specifications (especially COARDS and netCDF)?